 - Install the latest app version.
 Navigate to Play Store and check for updates.

 - Enable Keep-Alive Service and Background Connection.
-Open Telegram > 3-line menu > Settings > Notifications and Sounds.
+Open Telegram > hamburger menu > Settings > Notifications and Sounds.
 Scroll down until you reach Other.
 There you can enable both Keep-Alive Service and Background Connection.

-- If your handset packs a system manager of some kind, there’s a chance that it reads Telegram as a power-intensive app and prevent notifications.
+- If your handset packs a system manager of some kind, there’s a chance that it reads Telegram as a power-intensive app and prevents notifications.
 Navigate to the manager app and set Telegram as a protected app or enable it to work in the background freely.

 - Enable Lock Screen notifications in the phone settings.

-- Reset your phone and wireless router.
+- Restart your phone and wireless router.

 - ‘Forget’ your network and reconnect again.